 As CodeFloe has a strong focus on automation of any sort itself, providing sophisticated CI/CD solutions to its users is a must.

-In accordance with its federated philosophy, CodeFloe does not offer just a single CI/CD solution (which for other services is usually bound to their platform exclusively), but two services, of which one is even forge-agnostic, i.e. it can be connected to other code platforms without the need to change workflows.
+CodeFloe does not offer just a single CI/CD solution (which for other services is usually bound to their platform exclusively), but two services, of which one is even forge-agnostic, i.e. it can be connected to other Git forges without the need to change workflows.

 It is up to you which one to choose.
 Crow CI is an independent, centrally administrated CI/CD solution.
+It is developed and maintained by the people driving CodeFloe.
 Forgejo Actions is integrated into the platform and configured on a per-repo basis, following and reusing the same approach of GitHub Actions.

 Crow CI